 I could go on…chop the tomatoes, shred the cheese, cook the ground beef.
 But, I take a few shortcuts at this point.
-I don’t have the patience to chop the amount of tomato needed for the recipe.
+I usually don’t have time to chop the quantity of tomatoes needed for the recipe.
 So, I break out the can opener for the tomatoes and black beans.
 (Be sure to drain well).
 I also have beef crumbles all ready to go.
 (I make the ground beef crumbles in bulk and store them in 1 cup portions in the freezer.)

-On the pans, the assembly will work fine in a square or round pan.
-You can even use a 9 x 12 casserole dish, just overlap the tortillas a little and double the ingredients in each layer.
+When it comes to the pans, the recipe will work fine in a square or round pan.
+You can even use a 9 x 12 casserole dish…overlap the tortillas a little and double the ingredients in each layer.

 The first layer of my pie is complete.
 Here’s where the customization comes in.
 I’m calorie conscious, so I put a little less cheese in the first two layers and leave out the meat.
 My husband loves cheese.
-So, he gets my extra cheese.
-My daughter can’t have cheese unless I use cheese substitute, such as those made by Daiya.
-Everyone gets there own personal pan.
+So, he gets extra plus some beef crumbles.
+I use a cheese substitute for my daughter.
+Everyone gets their own personal pan with lots of leftovers!

 Ahhh…admire the accomplishment.
-To many this is a terrible mess…to me it is dinner for several nights!
+To many this is a terrible mess…to me it’s dinner for several nights!

 - 1½ cups Colby and Monterey Jack cheese, shredded